Welcome to Oslo

 There are many places to stay in Oslo: hotels, hostels and Airbnbs.

-We currently don’t have a specific hotel deal, but the well named Clarion Savoy hotel is just around the corner from BLS, as are a number of other hotels.
+We currently don't have a specific hotel deal, but Scandic St. Olavs plass is just around the corner from BLS, as are a number of other hotels

 If you would like to stay with a local, we have arranged this Facebook group where you can connect with local dancers who offer hosting in their homes during the event.
 Feel free to write a post in the group if you are looking for a place to stay.